matrix-org/matrix-spec-proposals/proposals/4128-error-optional-auth.md

 [MSC4026](https://github.com/matrix-org/matrix-spec-proposals/pull/4026) added optional authentication to the `/versions` endpoint, the first of the spec to do so.
-However, this MSC did not specify the behaviour of servers in cases where the authentication failed.
+However, this MSC did not specify the behaviour of servers in cases where the authentication or identity assertion failed .

 This has lead to some implementations of the spec expecting the request to go through even when the auth is invalid, while some servers respond with an error in the above cases, damaging interoperability.